DivyaSreeMunagavalasa/Collection_Appending_Process_Adapter/README.md

 - **Monitoring:** Monitors job status until completion.
 - **Cleanup:** Provides optional functionality to delete uploaded files after successful processing.

-## Usage:

-Users can clone the repository, configure the script with their AWS credentials and authentication server details, and follow the instructions in the README to execute the append process demo.

 ## Setup

 ### Prerequisites